Prepared at the Department of Human Sciences at the Ohio State University in collaboration with

 - the Russia Longitudinal Monitoring Survey-Higher School of Economics, the newest addition to the CNEF dataset

-- Swiss Foundation for Research in Social Sciences (FORS)
+- the Swiss Foundation for Research in Social Sciences (FORS)

 - Statistics Canada

 - the German Institute for Economic Research (DIW)

 The Cross-National Equivalent File 1970-2013 contains equivalently defined variables for the British Household Panel Study (BHPS), the Household Income and Labour Dynamics in Australia (HILDA), the Korea Labor and Income Panel Study (KLIPS) (new this year), the Panel Study of Income Dynamics (PSID), the Russia Longitudinal Monitoring Survey (RLMS-HSE) (new this year), the Swiss Household Panel (SHP), the Canadian Survey of Labour and Income Dynamics (SLID), and the German Socio-Economic Panel (SOEP).

 The data are designed to allow cross-national researchers not experienced in panel data analysis to access a simplified version of these panels, while providing experienced panel data users with guidelines for formulating equivalent variables across countries.
 Most importantly, the equivalent file provides a set of constructed variables (for example pre- and post-government income and United States and international household equivalence weights) that are not directly available on the original surveys.
 Since the Cross-National Equivalent File 1970-2013 can be merged with the original surveys, PSID-CNEF users can easily incorporate these constructed variables into current analyses.